 How to Use These Comic Strip Book Reports

-These comic strip book reports are great for encouraging kids who don’t particularly enjoy reading and writing (or book reports, for that matter!), but they’re also great for children of all ages who don’t yet have strong reading and writing skills.
+These comic strip book reports are great for encouraging kids who don’t particularly enjoy reading and writing (or book reports, for that matter!), but they’re also great for kids of all ages who don’t yet have strong reading and writing skills.
 Why?
 Because these comic strip templates allow those children a way to “write” book reports mostly by drawing!

 But of course, it’s ultimately up to you how much independent reading, writing, or drawing you want to have your children do.
 One of the best things about homeschooling is having the ability to adjust assignments and requirements to fit the needs of each child!

-Things to Include in the Book Report
+Things to Include in the Book Report (for Kids and Teens)

 You’ll probably find that, as you discuss these details with your children, they will gain a deeper understanding of what they’ve read even before they begin working on their book reports!
 This conversation will also help you better determine your children’s level of understanding of the story, the characters, and the plot.
 And if your children have misunderstood anything in the story, you’ll be better able to determine why and help correct the misunderstandings.